Abdullah Yusuf Azzam

-As a teacher and mentor to Saudi militant Osama bin Laden, he was one of the key figures who persuaded bin Laden to go to Afghanistan and personally oversee the mujahideen's efforts in that country.
-In 1984, Azzam and bin Laden co-founded Maktab al-Khidamat, an Islamic advocacy organization that sought to raise funds for the mujahideen while also recruiting non-Afghan fighters (known as Afghan Arabs) for their cause.
-Following the Soviet withdrawal from Afghanistan in 1989, he continued to promote jihadist militancy on behalf of other Muslims in other countries in an effort that led to him becoming known as the "father of global jihad" in many circles.
+As a teacher and mentor to Saudi militant Osama bin Laden, he was one of the key figures who persuaded bin Laden to go to Afghanistan and personally oversee the mujahideen efforts in that country.
+In 1984, Azzam and bin Laden co-founded Maktab al-Khidamat, an Islamic advocacy organization that sought to raise funds for the mujahideen while also recruiting non-Afghan fighters for their cause.
+Following the Soviet withdrawal from Afghanistan in 1989, he continued to promote jihadist militancy on behalf of other Muslims in other countries, which led him to become known as the "father of global jihad" in many jihadist circles.
+Months later, Azzam was killed by a car bomb detonated by unknown assailants in Peshawar, Pakistan.

-On 24 November 1989, Azzam was killed by a car bomb detonated by unknown assailants in Peshawar, Pakistan.
+His son Huthaifa Azzam, who assumes his father's legacy, says that al-Qaeda's methods of targeting civilians in the West or elsewhere would have been rebuked by Azzam, as would have been the use of kidnappings and beheadings.

 Early life and citizenship

 Azzam was born on 14 November 1941 in Silat al-Harithiya, in what was then the British Mandate for Palestine, to a family of Palestinian Arabs.
-As part of the Jordanian annexation of the West Bank following the 1948 Arab–Israeli War, Azzam was granted alongside most Palestinians, Jordanian nationality.
+As part of the Jordanian annexation of the West Bank following the 1948 Arab–Israeli War, Azzam was granted, alongside most Palestinians, Jordanian nationality.
 Azzam has been described by most of his biographers as being exceptionally intelligent as a child.
 He liked to read, excelled in class, and studied topics above his grade level.